AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

 1. From the **Query Source** dropdown menu, select a namespace ![namespace](../../../_icons/default/database.svg) or community ![community](../../../_icons/default/share-variant.svg) to query.

-   **Note:** When you finish configuring your data view, you can view the source for each query from the `Data Views` page in the following locations:

-   - The **Query Sources** column.
-For data views with multiple query sources, press Shift+Mousewheel to scroll through the sources.

-   - The side panel, when a data view is selected.
-The query source is displayed next to each query.

 1. For **Query Type**, select **Streams** or **Assets** to indicate which objects to search for this query.

    **Note:** Assets are available for use through specific licensing only.
 If you are interested in using Assets, contact your account team for more details.